Giornate degli Autori - Venice Days

-All first feature films presented at Venice Days are eligible for the "Luigi De Laurentiis" Award (Lion of the Future), organized and promoted by the Mostra.
+* All first feature films presented at Venice Days are eligible for the "Luigi De Laurentiis" Award (Lion of the Future), organized and promoted by the Mostra, granting 100.000 USD.

-All films selected by Venice Days can be screened at "Venezia a Roma" (Venice in Rome) and "Panoramiche Milanesi" (Venice in Milan) events, organized by Agis-Anec in cooperation with the Mostra, with no exception.
+All films selected by Venice Days shall be screened at "Esterno Notte" event, organized by Comune di Venezia and Circuito Cinema Venezia&Mestre, "Venezia a Roma" (Venice in Rome) and "Panoramiche Milanesi" (Venice in Milan) events, organized by Agis-Anec in cooperation with the Mostra, with no exception.
 The producer of each film must inform the Italian right owner, if existing, and the International sales agent of this obligatory further screening.
 No screening fee is payable for these two screenings, which represent the 4th and 5th of the five screenings allowed by FIAPF regulations to festivals.

 Venice Days may be invited to hold repetition screenings elsewhere in Italy or abroad, in agreement with the right owners.

 The producer of each film selected at Venice Days engages to include the logo of Venice Days in all promotional materials accompanying the commercial release of his film in any country (posters, trailers, theatrical prints, DVD, Blu-ray, streaming video, etc.).
 Venice Days logo can be >downloaded here<.